nrfconnect/sdk-nrf/doc/nrf/installation/assistant.rst

 #.
 Click **Install missing extensions**.
 #.
 Once the extensions are installed, click **Open VS Code** button again.

-You can then follow the instructions in :ref:`programming_vsc`.
+You can then follow the instructions in :ref:`creating_vsc`.

 .. _auto_installation_choose_building_method_cl: